INTERVIEW AND PICTURES BY

 MARKO SYRJÄLÄ AND ARTO LEHTINEN

-First of all, we would all like to know that the current line-up to because it has changed little bit since the last tour?
+We would all like to know that the current line-up has changed slightly since the last tour?

-Well, the bass player is Dennis Hayes, Dennis has played with me for years.
-He plays in Beyond Fear with me and he played in Winter’s Bane with me, so he goes back quite a ways.
-He’s on bass, he played on the album.
-And Troy, the guitar player that was just here, he came aboard because, err, Tim Mills couldn’t do it because of his business and somebody got sick at his work, got cancer, and he couldn’t do it.
-Tim was awesome, Tim’s great, we would’ve loved to have stayed with him.
-And then Brent Smedley on drums, who was in Iced Earth years ago, he did the “Alive In Athens”” and stuff.
-Brent was going to be the drummer, and then had a couple of guitar changes really, that nothing Jon could do about it you know?
-Actually none of them are really officially in the band, or even did anything you know…?
+Well, the bass player is Dennis Hayes.
+Dennis has played with me for years.
+He plays in Beyond Fear with me, and he played in Winter’s Bane with me, so it goes back quite a ways.
+He’s on bass, and he played on the album.
+And Troy, the guitar player that was just here.
+He came aboard because Tim Mills couldn’t do it because of his business, and somebody got sick at his work, got cancer, and he couldn’t do it.
+Tim was awesome.
+Tim’s great.
+We would’ve loved to have stayed with him.
+Brent Smedley was on drums in Iced Earth years ago, and he did the “Alive In Athens” and stuff.
+Brent would be the drummer and then had a couple of guitar changes that nothing Jon could do about it, you know?
+Actually, none of them are officially in the band or even did anything, you know…?

 Oh yeah, yeah.
-Well, so is Dennis now and Brent would be, the guitar player’s not, right now, we’ll just see what happens with touring and stuff.
+So is Dennis now, and Brent would be, the guitar player’s not.
+Right now, we’ll see what happens with touring and stuff.

-Don’t you think it’s a little difficult to work on the material because you will always have to find a new musician all the time?
+Don’t you think it’s a little challenging to work on the material because you will always have to find a contemporary musician all the time?

-Well we’d all probably like to keep them, but one goes to prison, one’s employee has cancer and he has a business to run, it’s hard to do that.
-I think Jon would love to keep the same line-up all the time, but hopefully I have a feeling that Dennis will stay for quite a while, I don’t foresee him doing…hopefully Brent will be here for a while too, and that’s the main section you want to keep…
+Well, we’d all probably like to keep them, but one goes to prison, one’s employee has cancer, and he has a business to run.
+It’s hard to do that.
+I think Jon would love to keep the same line-up all the time, but hopefully, I have a feeling that Dennis will stay for quite a while.
+I don’t foresee him doing it; hopefully, Brent will be here for a while too, and that’s the main section you want to keep.

-You just released your new EP “Overture of the Wicked”; it came out last week or something, with the exception of brand new track, what was the reason you decided to re-record a couple of old songs for it?
+You just released your new EP, “Overture of the Wicked”; it came out last week or something, except for a brand new track.
+What was the reason you decided to re-record a couple of old songs for it?

 Because it’s what the story is about, the next two records are about.
-So Jon wanted to just re-release that, put that out there so that people kind of start getting familiar with it again.
-I mean, he wouldn’t have done anything else, it just fit what we were doing and since the album was coming out, he thought while we’re here let’s do the “Something Wicked” trilogy, re-record it.
-Start the story off again; familiarize people before a couple of times.
+So Jon wanted to re-release that and put that out there so that people start getting familiar with it again.
+I mean, he wouldn’t have done anything else, it just fit what we were doing, and since the album was coming out, he thought while we’re here, let’s do the “Something Wicked” trilogy re-record it.
+Start the story off again; familiarize people a couple of times.

 Yeah, we leave tonight actually to go to Gothenburg to shoot the video.